-- " be sited, designed and constructed to avoid, minimise or withstand the incidence of a development constraint - " have regard to and mitigate impacts from erosion prone areas - " have regard to and mitigate impacts from contaminated land - " minimise soil erosion and siltation during construction - " ensure that people and property are safe from potential hazards including acid sulfate soils, coastal hazards, flooding, bushfire and landslide14 through assessment of risk and avoiding or mitigating adverse impacts - " have regard to the projected impacts of a variable climate - " manage and minimise noise from transport corridors 15 - " have regard to maritime uses within the PDA and will mitigate impacts from noise, dust, light or odour through design and siting of development, avoiding the use
+- be sited, designed and constructed to avoid, minimise or withstand the incidence of a development constraint - " mitigate impacts from erosion prone areas - " mitigate impacts from contaminated land - " minimise soil erosion and siltation during construction - " ensure that people and property are safe from potential hazards including acid sulfate soils, coastal hazards, flooding, bushfire and landslide13 through assessment of risk and avoiding or mitigating adverse impacts - " have regard to the projected impacts of a variable climate - " manage and minimise noise from transport corridors 14 - " have regard to maritime uses within the - 13 A minimum RL level across the PDA may be set to ensure the risk of storm surge and flooding is minimised. - 14 Refer to the Department of Transport and Main Roads Traffic Noise Management: Code of Practice with respect to external road traffic noise levels and the Queensland Development Code and Section MP4.4 Buildings in a Transport Noise Corridor.

+PDA and will mitigate impacts from noise, dust, light or odour through design and siting of development, avoiding the use of noise barriers

-- of noise barriers - " minimise adverse impacts on amenity during construction - " ensure stormwater runoff at the PDA boundary does not exceed that which presently exists, and there is no net worsening of flood conditions at the PDA boundary.
+- " minimise adverse impacts on amenity during construction - " ensure stormwater runoff at the PDA boundary does not exceed that which presently exists, and there is no net worsening of flood conditions at the PDA boundary.